snowball-dev-group/snowball-bot/CONTRIBUTING.md

 #### Some of our tips:

-##### 1. Use Visual Studio Code
+##### 1. We recommend using Visual Studio Code

-Use [Visual Studio **Code**](https://code.visualstudio.com/).
+We highly recommend to use [Visual Studio **Code**](https://code.visualstudio.com/) if you still can't decide which editor to use.
 It has awesome support for TypeScript, is free, open source, actively developing and just good for developers. *(100% not promo)*

-Some extensions we strongly recommend:
+Some extensions you may need:

-- [TSLint extension](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) allows you to see most of the TSLint errors without running it from a terminal (does not work with rules that require type informaiton, so you still need to run the TSLint manually sometimes)
+- [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - this will help you to create more human-friendly comments in your code
 - [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) - makes things like identation to be more consistent in all files by having single config in the root directory of the project
 - [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) supercharges the Git capabilities built into Visual Studio Code.
 It helps you to visualize code authorship at a glance via Git blame annotations and code lens, seamlessly navigate and explore Git repositories, gain valuable insights via powerful comparison commands, and so much more
+- [Indent Rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) allows you to see indentation (tabs) more clearly by configurable highlighting rainbow
 - [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to send HTTP requests without leaving the editor, just open a new file and type something like `GET https://google.com/`
-- [Indent Rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) allows you to see indentation (tabs) more clearly by configurable highlighting rainbow
-- [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - this will help you to create more human-friendly comments in your code
-- [GitLab Workflow](https://marketplace.visualstudio.com/items?itemName=fatihacet.gitlab-workflow) integrates GitLab to VSCode by adding GitLab specific options to VSCode command palette and status bar.
+- [TSLint extension](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) allows you to see most of the TSLint errors without running it from a terminal (does not work with rules that require type informaiton, so you still need to run the TSLint manually sometimes)

+But!
+If you already found a code editor, then stick with it and code happy.
+Do not forget to follow the editor configuration of Identation using Tabs (size for them is your preference, remember) and finish files with empty line.

 ##### 2. Reuse code